What is a Hit and Run in California?

 You Did Not Leave the Scene Willfully

 In some DUI hit-and-run cases, clients have not felt safe staying at the scene of an accident.
 The other driver acts aggressively.
 Or in some cases, after the accident happens, angry bystanders threaten you, which causes you to leave for your personal safety.
+You were unable to leave a note or exchange information.
 You must still notify the police as soon as possible to report the accident.

 Did You Know About the Accident